-A. Generally, repayment begins within 60 days after the final loan disbursement; however, parents may request a forbearance (delay in payment) for up to four years.
+A. Generally, repayment begins within 60 days after the final loan disbursement; however, parents may request a deferment (delay in payment) for up to four years.
 There is no grace period.
 Interest begins to accumulate at the time the first disbursement is made.

 Q. What other loans can I apply for?